anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 # Databricks workshop

-This is a multi-part workshop featuring Spark on Azure Databricks.
-It covers basics of working with Azure Data Services from Spark on Databricks, followed by an end-to-end data engineering workshop with the NYC Taxi public dataset.<br>
+This is a multi-part workshop featuring Azure Databricks.
+It covers basics of working with Azure Data Services from Spark on Databricks, followed by an end-to-end data engineering workshop with the NYC Taxi public dataset, and finally an end-to-end machine learning workshop.<br>
 <br>
 ## Target audience:
 Architects and Data engineers<br>

 ##  Pre-requisite knowledge:
-Prior knowledge of Spark, is beneficial<br>
+Prior knowledge of Spark, is beneficial.<br>
+The workshop has both Scala and Python versions.<br>

 ## Azure pre-requisites:
 A subscription with at least $200 credit for a continuous 10-14 hours of usage.<br>